UnrealMultiple/TShockPlugin/BetterWhitelist/README.en.md

-# Betterwhitelist better whitelist
+# BetterWhitelist

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Doudan, Liver Emperor Xixiu Xiu, CAI change
+- Authors: Dousha, Gan Di Xi Enxiu, Cai Gai,
 - - 出处: [gitee](https://gitee.com/Crafty/BetterWhitelist)
-- Add the player's name to the whitelist, players who only in the white list can enter the game
+- Add the player's name to the white list, and only players in the white list can enter the game.

 ## Update log